tylerjcw/signals/README.md

 (See third screenshot for color comparisons)

 ---
-## Aditional Information
-I still plan on adding more to this mod, but do not know how fast that can happen, as I am usually quite busy.

----
 ## To be worked on

 * Support for more mods that add custom signals.